Contract Management Procedures: 4 Reasons Excel Won't Cut It

 With so many contracts to stay on top of, it’s no surprise that some companies simply can’t keep track of them all – one study found that the majority of businesses can’t even locate at least 10 percent of their contracts.
 And while one of the key objectives inherent in your contract management strategy might be as simple as keeping contracts organized, Excel is unlikely to help you meet this goal.

 This is because spreadsheets can be difficult to centralize – they may live on different computers, be overwritten and saved as duplicate files, living in numerous different versions.
 This disorganization can also make the data within spreadsheets unreliable, as the user may have no easy way to check that they are working off the most recent or accurate Excel file.
 Different formatting or types of information tracked from spreadsheet to spreadsheet can further introduce confusion and complication to contract management processes.
+This may result in missed deadlines, unexpected renewals or terminations, or breaches of contracts.

 Additionally, while your spreadsheet may keep track of which contracts are in existence, they may not tell you where each contract is located – so even if your spreadsheet is up-to-date and accurate in all other ways, actually finding that contract, or locating a particular term or other information within, may pose a whole new set of challenges.
+Having a centralized contract repository eliminates these challenges by providing a single source of truth for accessing and managing all your contracts efficiently.

 Reason #2: Spreadsheets are prone to error

-The more manual processes you rely on to manage the contract lifecycle, the more opportunities that exist for error.
+The more manual processes you rely on to manage the contract management workflow, the more opportunities that exist for error.
 While versioning issues, as mentioned above, can be one problem that affects the accuracy and integrity of the information in your contract-tracking spreadsheets, there are countless other ways in which Excel is vulnerable.
 The problem is so bad that one study found that nearly 90 percent of spreadsheets contain errors; large spreadsheets may contain “dozens of undetected errors”, experts say.

 These inaccuracies can cost companies – in one instance, something as simple as a “cut and paste” mistake cost a Canadian power company $24-million.